zigybass/React-Task-Manager/README.md

 ### Future Improvements/Additions:

 * Add database for persistent storage
-* Add ability to login and authentication
+* Add ability to login and user authentication
 * Add reactive calendar/alerts for tasks that have due dates/deadlines
+* Add Progress Bar to visually track progress of open tasks that need to get done